 - 5-7 seedless green grapes

 - 250 grams bread flour (9 ounces or approximately 2 cups)

 - 250 ml lukewarm water (10 tablespoons or 9 fluid ounces)

 Ingredients for Feeding Starter:

 - Slice grapes in half and combine with flour and water.
 Tip into an airtight container and let sit at room temperature for three days.
-I used a mason jar, the mixtures will bubble and grow quite a bit so use a large enough container.
+I used a large mason jar, the mixtures will bubble and grow quite a bit so use a large enough container.